The Abyss (1989)

 As the storm intensifies, Coffey and his team communicate with their commanding officer on the surface, who tells them that a Russian attack sub was detected in the area.
 The team is ordered to retrieve a Trident missile warhead from the Montana and arm it as a contingency if the Russians get too close to the Montana.

 By this time, the Explorer is in the middle of the hurricane, and being tossed violently by powerful winds and waves generated by the storm.
 The ship's motion makes it impossible for One Night to disconnect the cable, which is jerking about with such power that it begins to drag the station along the bottom towards the Cayman Trough.
-The stress of the cable causes the derrick crane that supports the station to break away from the ship, momentarily stopping the station's slide towards the trench.
-However, the heavy crane sinks toward the rig and Bud gives the order to brace for the impact.
+As they approach the drop-off, the station catches on an outcropping, stopping it from tumbling over.
+However, the stress causes the derrick crane that supports the umbilical to break away from the ship and sink toward the rig.
+Bud gives the order to brace for the impact and sounds the alarm throughout the station.
 The crane lands on the bottom, narrowly missing the rig.
-The crew are temporarily relieved that the crane didn't hit the rig, however, it rolls into the chasm and the rig is violently yanked towards the precipice, causing massive damage and flooding, killing six of the station's crew one of the SEAL team and injuring several of the surviving crew and SEALs.
-The rig is not pulled into the trench, stopping a few feet short of the drop-off.
+The crew are temporarily relieved that the crane didn't hit the rig, however, it rolls into the chasm and the rig is violently yanked towards the precipice again, causing massive damage and flooding, killing four of the station's crew, one of the SEAL team, and injuring some of the surviving crew and SEALs.
+The rig is not pulled into the trench, stopping a few feet short of the drop-off, but water begins to flood the interior in immense volume.
+The bay where the subs are launched and retrieved becomes submerged and one of the minisubs sinks, taking one of the SEAL crew with it.
+Two of the rig's crew also drown.
+As Bud retreats from the rising water, his fingers are stuck in a closing hatch; his retrieved wedding band prevents the door from closing completely and he's rescued by Catfish and Sonny.
+All three make it to another hatch they can seal.

-Another incident involves an encounter with a tentacle that appears to be made entirely of water, but can move like a snake.
+Another incident involves an encounter with a tentacle that appears to be made entirely of water but can move like a snake.
 It also morphs into the faces of both Lindsey and Budd in an apparent attempt to communicate.
+The tentacle also briefly inspects the warhead.
 When Coffey finds the tentacle's origin in the rig's diving pool, he panics and closes one of the hatches, cutting it off, and the remainder sinks into the depths.
 When the end of the tentacle "looks" at him, Coffey becomes even more terrified and paranoid.

-Strapping the warhead to Big Geek, one of the platform's remote operated vehicles, Coffey makes a fateful decision to send both of them down to the bottom of the trench where the NTIs appear to be coming from.
+Secretly strapping the warhead to Big Geek, another of the platform's ROVs, Coffey makes a fateful decision to send both of them down to the bottom of the trench where the NTIs appear to be coming from.
 He has one of his team, Schoenick, force the rig crew and Lindsey into the rig's kitchen and lock them in, leaving Schoenick behind to keep them from escaping.
 Lindsey tries to reason with him through the door when it suddenly opens and Jammer appears, having come out of his coma and taken Schoenick down.

-Meanwhile Coffee has dogged and jammed the door to the rig's sub bay and waits until it's time to launch Big Geek.
+Meanwhile Coffey has dogged and jammed the door to the rig's sub bay and waits until it's time to launch Big Geek, which has been attached to the Flatbed minisub.
 Due to the damage caused to the rig, Bud and Catfish have to swim to the sub bay under the rig in freezing cold water.
 Bud makes it to the bay, having to leave Cat behind at another hatch.
 Bud tries to sneak up on Coffey, intent on hitting him with a large pipe but decides to grab the pistol Coffey had tucked into his belt.
 Coffey spots him and tries to shoot Bud but the pistol is empty: one of his SEAL team, Monk, had previously unloaded the pistol.
-Bud and Coffey fight hand-to-hand with Coffey finally wrapping a cable around Bud's neck.
+Bud and Coffey fight hand-to-hand with Coffey gaining the upper hand by wrapping a cable around Bud's neck.
 Suddenly, Cat appears and punches Coffey in the face, knocking him on his back.
 Coffey retreats to the sub and escapes, moving into a position where he can launch Big Geek.